keboola/keboola-as-code-templates/_common/in-ecommerce-facebook/v0/README.md

 This template enriches the ecommerce template with marketing data.

 ## Steps to make:
-1. Authorise extractor account
+1. Authorise data source account
-2. Run orchestration
+2. Run flow

 ## Included components' configurations:

-Facebook ads EX -> TR -> ORCH
+Facebook ads SOURCE -> TRANSFORMATION -> FLOW

-### EX: [IN-ECOMMERCE-FACEBOOK] Extractor
+### SOURCE: [IN-ECOMMERCE-FACEBOOK] Data Source

-This extractor is getting data about facebook ads monthly insights and insights for the last 90 days.
+This data source is getting data about facebook ads monthly insights and insights for the last 90 days.

-### TR: [IN-ECOMMERCE-FACEBOOK] Transformation
+### TRANSFORMATION: [IN-ECOMMERCE-FACEBOOK] Transformation

 Within this transformation is prepared facebook ads data into BDM marketing format.

-### ORCH: [IN-ECOMMERCE-FACEBOOK] Orchestration: BDM Creation
+### FLOW: [IN-ECOMMERCE-FACEBOOK] Flow: BDM Creation

-This orchestration includes Facebook ads extractor and one transformation.
+This flow includes Facebook ads data source and one transformation.